Thematic Research Area

-Prof. Yu is also the Director of the Initiative for Student Teaching and Research in Chinese Canadian Studies (INSTRCC), the first stage of a long term commitment at UBC to the study of trans-Pacific migrations and the long history of interactions between Asian and European migrants and First Nations peoples in Pacific Canada.
-Watch a series of films entitled “Eating Global Vancouver” that were made by students at http://www.youtube.com/instrcc.
+Prof. Yu is also the Director of the Initiative for Student Teaching and Research in Chinese Canadian Studies (INSTRCC), which began in 2005 as a long term commitment at UBC to the study of trans-Pacific migrations and the long history of interactions between Asian and European migrants and First Nations peoples in Pacific Canada.
+Watch a series of films that were made by Prof. Yu’s students at http://www.youtube.com/instrcc

 Between 2015-2017, Prof. Yu served on the Historical Discrimination Against Chinese Peoples Advisory Committee to the City of Vancouver after City Council voted to consider a formal civic apology for the City’s role in legislating and supporting historical anti-Chinese racism and discrimination.
-The final report to Council was adopted on October 30, 2017 (found here and with the formal presentation to Council here).
-As a member of the Committee, Prof. Yu has been involved in helping shape the fulfilment of one of the recommendations endorsed by Council to pursue UNESCO World Heritage Designation for Vancouver’s Chinatown.
+The final report to Council was adopted on October 30, 2017 (found here and with the formal presentation to Council here), and Prof. Yu served on the subcommittee that wrote the text of the official apology, delivered by Mayor and Council in Chinatown on April 22, 2018.
+Prof. Yu has been involved in helping shape the fulfilment of one of the recommendations endorsed by Council to pursue UNESCO World Heritage Designation for Vancouver’s Chinatown.
 See “Vancouver to Apply for UNESCO World Heritage designation for Chinatown,” John Mackie, The Province, November 2, 2017

 In May 2014, Prof. Yu had the privilege of bearing witness to the historical apology by the Provincial Legislature of British Columbia as Premier Christy Clark formally apologized for the province’s long history of anti-Chinese legislation.
-Prof. Yu had contributed to the drafting of the text in the Final Report outlining the historical context for the official apology, and was appointed in the Fall of 2014 as Co-Chair of the Legacy Initiatives Advisory Council which helps oversee and advise Minister Teresa Wat implement the series of legacy projects that followed the legislative apology.
-In 2016-2017, Pr.
-Yu served on the City of Vancouver’s Historical Discrimination Against Chinese Peoples Advisory Committee, advising the City after a motion by Mayor and Council to consider an apology for Vancouver’s history of anti-Chinese legislation and discrimination.
-He also serves on various other volunteer working committees concerning Vancouver’s Historic Chinatown.
+Prof. Yu had contributed to the drafting of the text in the Final Report outlining the historical context for the official apology, and was appointed in the Fall of 2014 as Co-Chair of the Legacy Initiatives Advisory Council which helped oversee and implement the series of legacy projects that followed the legislative apology.

 In 2012, Prof. Yu was a member of the committee that organized the granting of honorary degrees from UBC for the 76 Japanese Canadian UBC students who were removed from the west coast in 1942.
 Many of these students were unable to complete their studies or to attend their graduation, and their belated recognition as UBC alumni was part of a remarkable ceremony in May 2012 on the 70th anniversary of their forcible removal from their school and homes.
 See http://japanese-canadian-student-tribute.ubc.ca/ for more.
 As one of the commitments made by UBC Senate to honour the Japanese Canadian students of 1942, the new Asian Canadian and Asian Migrations Studies program was launched in the fall of 2014.